someApprentice/Portfolier/README.md

 # Portfolier

-Service for creation  afinance Portfolio and combinate it with a Stocks Service allow you to observe your Portfolio quotations for the last two years and calculate profit rate for the last year
+Service for creation  afinance Portfolio and combinate it with a Stocks<br />
+Service allow you to observe your Portfolio quotations for the last two years and calculate profit rate for the last year

 Implemented via: